 If one of your employer values is to support an open and honest environment, you need to be open and honest with your employees for them to be open and honest with you as well.

 By pinning down your employer values, you’ll know exactly what you want to get across in all your internal communications.
 As your employees interact with internal communications, they’ll be able to see and feel your values coming through.

 This allows them to gain a greater connection with your brand.
 Online clothing retailer Zappos is a perfect example of a company that truly lives it’s brand values both externally and internally.
 Zappos involved its employees in the creation of its 10 core values, which became a way of life at the organization.

 To build a solid employer brand that brings new employees in, you’ll need to set measurable goals.
-These might be to increase employee-to-employee communication or boost employee engagement in events.
+These might be to increase employee-to-employee communication or improve employee engagement in events.
 When you have goals, you can work out how to measure and work towards them.

-3. Ask for Employee Feedback
+3. Ask for employee feedback

 When building a strong employer brand, you’ll need to know how your efforts are being seen and experienced by your employees.